 If your child has been refused a place at William Morris Primary School, he or she will automatically be placed on the school’s waiting list.
 Names can only be removed from the list if a parent has requested that we do so or if a place has been offered.
 Placing a child’s name on a waiting list does not affect the parent’s right of appeal against an unsuccessful application.
 Please note that waiting lists are created according to the over-subscription criteria and no preference is given to the amount of time spent on the list.
 Your child could move down the list as a result, as well as up.
 William Morris Primary School will keep a waiting list for each year group for one academic year.

-The closing date for applications is the 15th January 2021.
-Applications may be submitted after this date but they will be considered as late application, which means they will not be considered until all the on time applications have been considered.
+The closing date for applications is the 15 January 2023.
+Applications may be submitted after this date but they will be considered as a late application, which means they will not be considered until all the on time applications have been considered.
 The LA will endeavour to deal with late applications before the offer date, but it may not be possible to do this in every circumstance.

 This is defined as a person with parental responsibility (PR) or legal residency of the child.
 This could include a person who is not a parent but who has a Court Order giving parental responsibility to them.

 Where two adults have shared responsibility for a child they should agree before submitting an application form which school(s) to name as their preference(s).
 In cases of dispute, or where two applications from the adult with whom the child is living are received, the school will ask parents to agree on the school applied for, or if that is not possible the LA will ask the parent to seek a Specific Issues Order through the Courts to gain the authority to make an application.

 In the absence of a parental agreement or either of the parents obtaining a Court order determining the issue, the school will be required to decide which preference(s) to be recorded and this will be done by using the application made by the person who lives at the property where the child is resident at their home address as defined below;